 Space Tourism in Kazakhstan -

-The open-air Space Museum in Astana is a unique technology park that embodies Kazakhstan's ambitions for the conquest of outer space.
-Located on the left bank of the Ishim River, this facility was presented to the capital as a symbolic gift from the Kyzylorda Region in honor of its 20th anniversary.
+Open-Air Space Museum in Astana is a unique technological park that has become the personification of Kazakhstan's ambitions in conquering extraterrestrial spaces.
+Located on the left bank of the Ishim River, this site was presented to the capital as a landmark gift from the Kyzylorda region in honor of its twentieth anniversary.

-The scale of the exhibition is impressive: it's not just an exhibition, but a full-fledged educational and tourist hub.
-Driving along Turan Avenue, it's impossible not to notice the majestic silhouettes of rockets, which have become an integral part of the urban landscape.
+The scale of the exhibition is impressive: this is not just an exhibition, but a full-fledged educational and tourist hub.
+Driving past along Turan Avenue, it is impossible not to notice the majestic silhouettes of the rockets, which have become an integral part of the urban landscape.

-This place attracts those who appreciate engineering genius and dream of seeing the true size of the vehicles plowing through the vastness of the universe.
+This place attracts those who appreciate engineering genius and dream of seeing the real sizes of the apparatuses that roam the expanses of the Universe.

 ---------------------------------------------